Pavithra8805/Emoji-s-Memory-Game/Readme.md

 ### Timing:

-The game may have a time limit 0f 60 seconds.
+The game have a time limit 0f 60 seconds.
 The player have to try to match all pairs before time runs out.

 ## Tech Stack:
 HTML, CSS, JAVA SCRIPT.